darkcodes00/darkcodes00/README.md

 - 👋 Hi, I’m @darkcodes00
 - 👀 I’m interested in flutter and ios  development
-- 🌱 I'm doing internship as IOS developer and I’m also learning flutter by my self i.m done with designing part of it
+- 🌱 I'm doing internship as IOS developer and I’m also learning flutter by my self.
 - 💞️ I’m looking to join any company which can give me prior experience.
 - 📫 if you'll give me chance i promise i'll work really hard with you and become bestest developer ever.